-During the 2012 survey of the CP rail section of the Project, Hartgen identified 21 archeological sites.
-Of these, one is located within Segment 3, Package 1C: CHPE Site 21 Whitehall Midden.
-The proposed cable route in relation to this resource is described in more detail below.
+During the 2012 survey of the CP rail section of the Project, Hartgen identified twenty-one (21) archeological sites.
+Of these, two are located within the Segment 3, Package 2 portion (from north to south): CHPE Site 6/Saratoga & Washington Railroad, and CHPE Site 7 (a precontact site).
+The proposed cable route in relation to these resources is described in more detail below.
 In addition, the modern Barge Canal and the former alignment of the old Champlain Canal lie within and along the proposed cable route.
-The modern New York Barge Canal Historic District has been listed on the National Register and also determined to be a National Historic Landmark.
-The Barge Canal property boundaries are to the east of the current segment and no impacts are expected.
-The old Champlain Canal is listed on the State Register, and its former canal prism crosses under the cable route and several of the access roads.
+The modern Barge Canal has been listed on the National Register of Historic Places, and the old Champlain Canal on the State Register.